KRFOSS/kali-docs/arm/raspberry-pi-full-encryption/index.md

 # Overview of the process

-Before we dive into the tech of what we are going to try to accomplish, let’s take a quick look at our goals on setting up our Raspberry Pi 3 Model B+ (henceforth called "RPi"):
+Before we dive into the tech of what we are going to try to accomplish, let's take a quick look at our goals on setting up our Raspberry Pi 3 Model B+ (henceforth called "RPi"):

 * Create a normal Kali Linux RPi installation
 * Prepare the system for encrypted boot with remote disk unlock